cormorack/gallery/README.md

 #### How to get your own copy of this repo

 This procedure is a bit elaborate so here is the summary first:
-We'd like you to have access to a data visualization / interpretation notebook called "d'Orsay.ipynb".
+We'd like you to have access to a data visualization / interpretation notebook called `d'Orsay.ipynb`.
-This notebook lives in a repository ('repo') owned by an organization called "Cormorack" (for obscure reasons).
+This notebook lives in a repository ('repo') owned by an organization called **Cormorack** (for obscure reasons).
 You *could* just go grab the notebook file from here but you would also have to grab a bunch of other files that it uses; so this would be tedious.
 Much better is if you make your own copy of this repo.
 This is an *import*.

 - Go to github.com
+  - If you are reading this you are actually already there...
 - Sign in if you are not automatically signed in
 - Create a repository: It will be a copy of this Cormorack repository called 'gallery'; proceed as follows:
   - Left side top: Click the **New** button.
 It is green and has a little book icon next to the word 'New'